 And the progress economy finally explains the why behind many current innovation theories.
 For example, Blue Ocean Strategy (Kim & Mauborgne), Design thinking, Jobs to be done (both Christensen’s and Ulwick’s views) and disruptive innovation (in Christensen’s true sense).

 Progress helpers form offering to help seekers make progress.
-They offer resources the seeker integrates with.
-And they do so in the form of a service mix.
+They propose activities and offer the missing resources in the form of a progress resource mix.
 Which is a mix of varying levels, including none, of:

 - physical resources

-Each element of the mix encapsulates skills and knowledge.
+Each element of the mix encapsulates skills and knowledge in different forms.
 There is no goods vs service discussion in the progress economy.
 Goods freeze the application of skills and knowledge so they can be transported in time and place.

 Imagine your progress is to enjoy music.
-You can watch a live band – a mix that is mainly employees.
-Or you could chose a goods predominant mix, such as CDs or vinyl.
-Or more likely, you pick a system heavy offering such as your favourite streaming site.
+You can watch a live band – a mix that is employee-heavy.
+Or you could chose a goods-heavy mix, such as CDs or vinyl.
+Or more likely, nowadays, a system-heavy mix offering, such as your favourite streaming site.

 Although such a simple “freezing” as this is not always so obvious.
 Freezing a handyman hanging a picture for you, for example, needs several different skills frozen in different goods (drills, wall plugs, hooks…).
 And you, as a seeker, need to integrate with them all, knowing the order and how to.

-So, in the progress economy, we see 6 progress hurdles that the progress seeker needs to feel are sufficiently low for them to decide to attempt progress:
+So we say, in the progress economy, there are the following 6 progress hurdles that the progress seeker needs to feel are sufficiently low for them to decide to attempt progress: